bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 * **A revised scene format:** TODO
 * **bevy_ui improvements:** TODO
 * **The steady march towards relations:** [Entity-entity relations], the ability to track and manage connections between entities directly in the ECS, has been one of the most requested ECS features for years now.
-Following the [trail blazed by `flecs`], the mad scientists over in `#ecs-dev` are steadily [reshaping our internals], [experimenting with external implementations] and shipping the general purpose building blocks (like dynamic queries or [lifecycle hooks] needed to build a fast, robust and ergonomic solution.
+Following the [trail blazed by `flecs`], the mad scientists over in `#ecs-dev` are steadily [reshaping our internals], [experimenting with external implementations], and shipping the general purpose building blocks (like dynamic queries or [lifecycle hooks] needed to build a fast, robust and ergonomic solution.

 [Entity-entity relations]: https://github.com/bevyengine/bevy/issues/3742
 [trail blazed by `flecs`]: https://ajmmertens.medium.com/building-games-in-ecs-with-entity-relationships-657275ba2c6c